 About Us

-The pimary objectives of the KCAD study
+The primary objectives of the KCAD study

 2. Better understand the social and economic determinants of health inequality in children with chronic kidney disease.